Stacy Levinson and Perry Lancaster connect to their community through philanthropyRead more

 Previous Connected Communities Grant Recipients

-- Columbia Museum of Art (2015,2016): From Marilyn to Mao-Andy Warhol's Famous Faces - Through artist salons, summer camps, lectures and more, this arts education outreach initiative will bring together multiple generations and introduce a broad population to the arts.
+Columbia Museum of Art (2015,2016, 2017): From Marilyn to Mao-Andy Warhol's Famous Faces - Through artist salons, summer camps, lectures and more, this arts education outreach initiative will bring together multiple generations and introduce a broad population to the arts.
+The We Speak: Celebrating Women in the Arts – An ambitious, year-long series of exhibitions exploring the contributions of women to American society, through the prism of pioneering women artists from the nineteenth century to today.
 Watch the video below for a further explanation of how CMA is using the Connected Communities grant.